AB 1111 - Common Course Numbering System

 • Course Number: Standardized 4-digit course identification

-Courses identified as common will feature a "C" in their catalog numbers (e.g., ENGL 001A will become ENGL C1000).
-Some subject area prefixes will also change to align with statewide standards (e.g., POLSC will become POLS).
+Courses identified as common will feature a "C" in their catalog numbers (e.g., ENGL 001A has become ENGL C1000) at all CCC.
+Some subject area prefixes will also change to align with statewide standards (e.g., POLSC has become POLS).
 Revisions, including new course numbers and subject prefixes, will be clearly indicated in the college catalog and class schedules to help students easily identify and navigate these changes.